 Studentships include maintenance and fees for 3.5 or 4 years for a full time student; or 7 or 8 years for a part-time student (pro rata if you have already started your PhD).
 Please note that overseas students are not eligible for techne scholarships.
 EU students are eligible for fees but not maintenance.
 Studentships are open to students who have already started their doctoral study but they must have at least 50% of the funded period of an AHRC award (usually 18 months full time) remaining at the time they start their scholarship.

 techne welcomes both interdisciplinary research proposals and those focussed within traditional discipline areas.

 If you are interested in a techne studentship, please contact a member of staff at the university where you wish to study in the first instance and check their deadlines.
-You can find out who this should be on our Members, Partners and Students page.
+You can find out who this should be on our Members, Partners and Students page and in the Application Guidance.
 The member of staff will be able to advise you on your suitability for a techne studentship, and support you through the application process.
 It will be necessary to apply separately for both a techne studentship and a place at your chosen university.

-Students must comply with the AHRC’s eligibility criteria and other terms and conditions as described in three documents available on the AHRC's Current Award Holders web page.
+Students must comply with the AHRC’s eligibility criteria and other terms and conditions available on the AHRC's Current Award Holders web page.
 The current value of a studentship can be found at the bottom of the same page.

 Applications to techne are assessed in four stages.

 1. The university at which you wish to study assesses your application and decides whether to include it in the quota of applications it forwards to techne.
 The deadline for universities to submit applications to techne is the 20th February 2020, but universities will have their own earlier internal deadlines, so you should check with them.
 The university will tell you whether your application has passed this stage.

 2. All applications are then scored by members of the techne Peer Review College, which comprises academics with expertise in relevant disciplines.